cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

             A hardware security module (HSM) is a security device you can add to a system to manage, generate, and securely store cryptographic keys.
             <br /><br />
-            High performance HSMs are external devices connected to a network using TCP/IP.
+            High performance HSMs are external devices connected to a network using <!-- cspell:disable -->TCP/IP.
 Smaller HSMs come as expansion cards you install within a server, or as devices you plug into computer ports.
-Recommendation is to use HSM’s which are FIPS 140-2 compliant.
+Recommendation is to use HSM’s which are <!-- cspell:disable -->FIPS 140-2 compliant.
             <br /><br />
             One of the noteworthy differences between the two is that HSMs are removable or external devices.
 In comparison, a TPM is a chip embedded into the motherboard.
-You can easily add an HSM to a system or a network, but if a system didn’t ship with a TPM, it’s not feasible to add one later.
+You can easily add an HSM to a system or a network, but if a system didn’t ship with a <!-- cspell:disable -->TPM, it’s not feasible to add one later.
 Both provide secure encryption capabilities by storing and using RSA keys.
         </td>
     </tr>